Quick and easy American Goulash is a family favorite and a bit different than traditional Hungarian Goulash, also known as "gulyás."

-- 2 cups water (See Recipe Notes: Water) (liquid for goulash; you'll need more water for the pasta)
+- 2 cups water (See Recipe Notes: Water) or beef broth (liquid for goulash; you'll need more water for the pasta)

-- Bring large stockpot of water to boil; cook pasta 4 minutes; drain; set aside
+- Bring large stockpot of water to boil; cook pasta 4 minutes; drain; set aside12 oz. elbow noodles

 Make the Goulash

 - In a large pan, heat oil on medium heat; add onion, bell pepper and ground beef; cook till beef is no longer pink; drain; return to stockpot2 lbs. ground beef, 1 cup chopped yellow onion, 1 cup chopped green bell pepper, 1 tablespoon oil

-- Once tomato paste is dissolved, turn heat to simmer; cover stockpot with lid and allow to cook for 10 minutes
+- Once tomato paste is dissolved, turn heat to simmer; cover stockpot with lid and allow to simmer for 10 minutes

 - After 10 minutes, add prepared elbow noodles to meat mixture; allow to cook a few minutes more